Computational chemistry: Ab initio method

+Computational thermochemistry

 A particularly important objective, called computational thermochemistry, is to calculate thermochemical quantities such as the enthalpy of formation to chemical accuracy.
 Chemical accuracy is the accuracy required to make realistic chemical predictions and is generally considered to be 1 kcal/mol or 4 kJ/mol.
-To reach that accuracy in an economic way it is necessary to use a series of post-Hartree–Fock methods and combine the results.
+To reach that accuracy in an economic way, it is necessary to use a series of post–Hartree–Fock methods and combine the results.
 These methods are called quantum chemistry composite methods.

+Chemical dynamics

+After the electronic and nuclear variables are separated within the Born–Oppenheimer representation, the wave packet corresponding to the nuclear degrees of freedom is propagated via the time evolution operator (physics) associated to the time-dependent Schrödinger equation (for the full molecular Hamiltonian).
+In the complementary energy-dependent approach, the time-independent Schrödinger equation is solved using the scattering theory formalism.
+The potential representing the interatomic interaction is given by the potential energy surfaces.
+In general, the potential energy surfaces are coupled via the vibronic coupling terms.

+The most popular methods for propagating the wave packet associated to the molecular geometry are: